dimilidi/dna-assembler/README.md

 ## Requirements
 - Java Development Kit (JDK) installed on your system.

+## GitHub Repository
+You can find the source code and contribute to the project on GitHub: [DNA Assembler GitHub Repository](https://github.com/dimilidi/dna-assembler).

 ## Credits

 The idea for this DNA Assembler program was inspired by the article ["DNA Paired Fragment Assembly Using Graph Theory"](https://www.researchgate.net/publication/315635432_DNA_Paired_Fragment_Assembly_Using_Graph_Theory) by [J. Emilio Quiroz-Ibarra